Jarbidge Stage Robbery: Robbery

 Because the snow storm that was raging showed no sign of letting up, the search party returned to town with the intention of continuing the investigation of the area on the following morning.
 So, on the next day, the search party attempted to re-enact the crime using evidence found at the crime scene.
-According to Weinman, it was determined that the assailant must have hidden in the sagebrush along the road and jumped aboard the little wagon to kill Searcy and take control.
-However, the Nevada State Archivist, Guy Rocha, claims that Ben Kuhl later confessed to the murder and said that he killed Searcy over a dispute about how to split the money, alleging that Searcy was in on the crime.
+According to Weinman, it was determined that the assailant must have hidden in the sagebrush along the road and jumped aboard the wagon to kill Searcy and take control.
+However, Nevada State Archivist Guy Rocha claims that Ben Kuhl later confessed to the murder and said that he killed Searcy over a dispute about how to split the money, alleging that Searcy was in on the crime.

 After the re-enactment, another patrol around the area was made and the searchers found both human and dog footprints in the snow.
-The tracks led down to the river and at its bank a blood stained shirt was found lying on the ground.
-While the search party was looking around, a stray dog that had been following the group began scratching at the dirt.
-A few seconds later, the dog unburied the second mail pouch.
+The tracks led down to the river, where a blood-stained shirt was found lying on the bank.
+A stray dog that had been following the group happened to dig up the second mail pouch.
 The bottom was cut open and $4,000 in bills and gold coins was missing.
-The clue was an important find, but the fact that the dog seemed to know right where it was buried raised suspicions that the animal tracks the group was following were made by the very same animal.
-The search party compared the dog's feet to the footprints in the snow and it was a perfect match.
-Then they wondered about who the dog would follow through the storm and they decided that Ben Kuhl was the one the dog was most attached to.
+The clue was an important find, but the fact that the dog had seemed to know its exact location raised suspicions that the animal tracks the group was following were made by the stray dog itself.
+The search party compared the dog's feet to the footprints in the snow and found a perfect match.
+Deciding that Ben Kuhl was the member of the group whom the dog was most attached to, they judged that the dog would have the greatest chance of following him through the storm.